dwarvesf/playground/_memo/setup-react-project-with-webpack-and-babel.md

 ---
 tags:
   - engineering
+  - react
+  - web
-title: Setup React Project With Webpack And Babel
+title: Setup React Project with Webpack and Babel
 date: 2019-05-02
-description: null
+description: In this article, i’m going to demonstrate how to create simple webpack config to run react app.
+After reading this article, you will be able to create your own react webpack config and tweak it as you liked.
-authors: null
+authors:
+- phamngocnghia
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
 hide_title: false
 ---